wpallstars/fix-plugin-does-not-exist-notices/.github/ai-workflows/feature-development.md

 - Add a description to CHANGELOG.md under an "Unreleased" section
 - Update readme.txt if the feature affects user-facing functionality
 - Update inline documentation/comments
+- Remember that any feature addition will require a version increment in all relevant files

 ### 4. Testing